Patrick McNeill: Playing career

 He was drafted 118th overall in the 2005 NHL Entry Draft by the Washington Capitals.
-After signing an entry-level contract with Capitals, McNeill spent the next six seasons of his professional career with AHL affiliate, the Hershey Bears.
+After signing an entry-level contract with the Capitals, McNeill spent the next six seasons of his professional career with AHL affiliate, the Hershey Bears.
 He claimed two Calder Cups and ranked 8th in all-time scoring for the Bears amongst defenseman with 152 points.

 On July 6, 2013, McNeill left the Capitals organization as a free agent and signed a one-year, two way contract with the Columbus Blue Jackets.
 In his only year within the Blue Jackets, McNeill was assigned to AHL affiliate, the Springfield Falcons for the duration of the 2013–14 season.
-He responded with a career high 11 goals and 37 points in 63 games for the Falcons.
+He responded with a career-high 11 goals and 37 points in 63 games for the Falcons.

-On July 5, 2014, McNeill signed as a free agent to a one-year, two way contract with the Arizona Coyotes.
+On July 5, 2014, McNeill signed as a free agent to a one-year, two-way contract with the Arizona Coyotes.
 He was assigned to AHL affiliate, the Portland Pirates for the 2014–15 season.

-At the conclusion of his seventh year in the American League, McNeill signed his first contract abroad, agreeing to a one-year deal with German club, ERC Ingolstadt of the DEL on June 1, 2015.
+After his seventh year in the American League, McNeill signed his first contract abroad, agreeing to a one-year deal with German club, ERC Ingolstadt of the DEL on June 1, 2015.
 In his first DEL season he was best scored defenseman of the league with 39 points.

 After three seasons in Ingolstadt, McNeill left as a free agent, opting to continue in the DEL with Augsburger Panther on a one-year deal on June 8, 2018.

 Patrick McNeill has played several times for the Canadian national team.
 He played for Team Canada in Deutschland Cup 2016, he also participated in the scouting tournaments of Team Canada's olympic preparation.